MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/Creating-a-DNS-Infrastructure-Design.md

 author: Femila
 ---
 # Creating a DNS Infrastructure Design
 After you create your Active Directory forest and domain designs, you must design a Domain Name System \(DNS\) infrastructure to support your Active Directory logical structure.
 DNS enables users to use friendly names that are easy to remember to connect to computers and other resources on IP networks.
-Active Directory Domain Services \(AD DS\) in [!INCLUDE[nextref_longhorn](includes/nextref_longhorn_md.md)] requires DNS.
+Active Directory Domain Services \(AD DS\) in  Windows Server 2008  requires DNS.

 The process for designing DNS to support AD DS varies according to whether your organization already has an existing DNS Server service or you are deploying a new DNS Server service: